How to write Farmers Market. Market Nosh, The Best Resource for Starting and Running a Market Stall Business

 English Oxford Living Dictionary

-I think that is an import place to start in order to work this out and the reason why we at Market Nosh have gone with Farmers Market as the correct way to talk about a marketplace that farmers sell at.
+I think that is an important place to start to work this out and the reason why I, at Market Nosh, have gone with Farmers Market as the correct way to talk about a marketplace that farmers sell at.

 The Farmers Market today sells more than just fresh locally sourced produce.
-It has stall owners that sell hand crafted goods, ready meals and a fresh cup of coffee.
+It has stall owners that sell hand-crafted goods, ready meals and a fresh cup of coffee.
 It is much bigger than just fruit and veg!
-With that in mind lets continue.

 Who Owns What?